You pay nothing until we win

 by Matthew C. Andrew - November 3rd, 2023

 The claims process is more intricate than you might expect.
 In this article, Andrew Injury Law provides an overview of the claims process and when you may need to consider filing a lawsuit.
+Our Boise car accident lawyers are here to guide you through every step, ensuring that you understand your rights and the best course of action for your situation.

 Insurance is designed to give people financial security in the event of an accident or loss.
 When two or more people are involved in a car accident, the at-fault driver’s car insurance will pay to cover injuries and property damages tied to the accident.